AromaKitsune/Firefox-CSS/README.md

 * Transparent search button background
 * Remove the green dot from a tab

-`*` Also part of "Chonk Vertical Tabs", so you can use only `ChonkVerticalTabs.css`.
+`*` Also part of "Chonk Vertical Tabs", so you can use only `ChonkVerticalTabs.css` if you prefer.

 ## Setup